EstefaniaAlfaro/autoencoder_owt_spectral/README.md

 ''' configuration_file = 'configuration_file_DCNN_SU' '''

-configuration_file = 'samson_configuration_file_DCNN_SU'  # This JSON file configures network parameters for Samson dataset.
+configuration_file = 'samson_configuration_file_DCNN_SU'  # This JSON file configures network parameters for the Samson dataset.
+The algorithm was executed on a Dell Precision Server 7920 Rack XCTO Base, equipped with an Intel Xeon Gold processor, a 4GB Nvidia T1000 graphics card, a 1 TB SATA hard drive, and 64GB of RAM.
+If the computer you are using to run this code does not possess similar resources, you can adjust the parameters within the configuration file to match the image size, as shown below:

+"patch_size_model": 100,

+"batch_size": 100,

 **For Jasper, you can use the provided configuration_file_DCNN_SU.json.
 The configuration is shared in the results folder Parameters are configured as follows:**